 Do I really need mortgage insurance?

-A down payment serves as a form of security– so the larger your down payment, the better.
-If you have a greater amount of equity built up in your home, unforeseen circumstances may be managed easier, and you’ll be less likely to default on your mortgage.
+A down payment serve as a form of security– so the larger your down payment, the better.
+If you have a greater amount of equity built up in your home, unforeseen circumstances may be more easily managed, and you’ll be less likely to default on your mortgage.

 Lenders commonly group low mortgage rate shoppers that have a deposit between 5– 20 percent of the home purchase price into the “slightly higher risk” category.
 In order for the lender to protect against this increased risk, mortgage default insurance is required.

 Best mortgage rate shoppers used to be able to secure 100 percent financing in Canada until October 2008 when the government stopped insuring zero down payment mortgages in an attempt to prevent a U.S. style housing crisis.

 Default Insurance, also referred to as mortgage loan insurance, offers protection to the mortgage lender.
 The lender generally requests this form of insurance for mortgage loans with a down payment of less than 20 %.